 Note: If the case closes for no time limit extension (229 exceeds the time limit) and non-compliance sanction (252 NCS process) in the same month, the NCS case closure will override the time limit case closure in ACES and the adult will be required to participate for four weeks, if able, before TANF can be approved.

-3.6.2.4 What happens with the adult recipient stops participating in activities to obtain stable housing?
+3.6.2.4 What happens when the adult recipient stops participating in activities to obtain stable housing?

 To qualify for a homeless time limit extension, the adult recipient must participate in activities to achieve stable housing.
 These activities must be developed in coordination with a housing provider or other available resources.
 The adult recipient must comply with a housing plan, completed by a housing provider, if available.
 If the adult recipient parent stops participating with their IRP requirements, they will no longer qualify for the homeless extension.